Prison Documents - Table of Contents

 {syncPlayer} This placeholder is similar to the {sync} placeholder, with the exception the commands are ran as the player, so the player must have access to those commands.

 NOTE: It is impossible to run a command asynchronously, since the execution of a command must always be in a synchronous thread.
 Hence you can submit an async task, but then when you run the command, it does so in a sync thread.
+This explanation may not make a lot of sense, but it creates an additional task, but fails to run in asynchronous mode since it’s impossible so it’s not even worth using it.

 {blockName} The name of the block that was placed in the mine during the last mine reset.
 The same name as used and provided within the command /mines block search